 Candidates should be encouraged to travel light yet must also be able to deal with foreseeable emergency situations.
 Informal discussions offer excellent opportunities to show candidates the wide variety of equipment that is available.
-Trainers should ensure that all candidates understand and can use the equipment they will need as leaders and appreciate the depth of knowledge required to advise others.
+Trainers should ensure that all candidates understand and can use the equipment they will need as leaders and the depth of knowledge required to advise others.

 An assessment course provides many opportunities to examine the suitability of each candidate's personal equipment.
 Equipment should be examined with regard to safety, comfort and efficiency, allowing for personal opinion that will have been developed over previous months or years.

 Candidates need to be able to operate as party leaders in poor conditions and choice of personal equipment will have a bearing on their ability to do this.
-Assessors must satisfy themselves that candidates are familiar with emergency bivouacs and the equipment available to them should an emergency arise.